A problem solving technique to define a problem, challenge or opportunity and to generate ideas.

 Note: The focus issue should be written on a flipchart as a statement that describes the situation.
 Avoid hidden proposals.

 1. Let's take a minute and look at the focus question (The problem).

 3. We are going to divide into 5 groups one for each of the 5 methods.
-Each team will have one of the methods Escape, Reversal, Exaggeration, Distortion and Wishful Thinking.
+Each team will apply one of these five methods Escape, Reversal, Exaggeration, Distortion and Wishful Thinking.
 Divide the group into 5 teams.

-c.
-The will develop Ideas / Concepts in response to their problem objectives.
+- c.
+They will develop Ideas / Concepts in response to their problem objectives.
 Don't forget you are out to be innovative and creative.
-Don?t worry about how it can be done at this stage.
+Don't worry about how it can be done at this stage.

-d.
-Put your Problem Objectives and your Ideas / Concepts on a flip chart.
+- d.
+Put your Problem Objectives and your Ideas / Concepts on a flipchart for collaboration whiteboard/shared document.

 6. You have 30 minutes to bring your finished work back to the plenary.

 8. We want each team to report their results.
 Would the first team read its Problem Objective(s) and the Ideas / Concepts you generated?9.
 After each report ask if there are any questions of clarity.